ashpursglove/Ashs_Image_Converter/README.md

 # License

 MIT License.
-Use it, modify it, ship it, break it — just don’t blame me when get addicted to changing .ICOs!
+Use it, modify it, ship it, break it.
+Just don’t blame me when get addicted to changing .ICOs!
 ---